Flagsmith/flagsmith-js-examples/nextjs-approuter/README.md

 ### Setup `.env`

-Copy `.env.example` to `.env` and use your Flagsmith server-only key.
+Copy `.env.example` to `.env` and use your Flagsmith client-side key.

 ### Set Node Version